learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 I can handwrite and/or type **on top of** imported notes or PDFs with an added benefit of real-paper, touch & feel and no-lag response times with an iPad.

-I can **sync** with my mac, where I prefer to type notes like I used to on Evernote.
-Sure it stung at first to purchase from iOS app store for roughly 10 bucks and then again from mac app store ...
+<details><summary>I can **sync** with my mac, where I prefer to type notes like I used to on Evernote.</summary>Sure it stung at first to purchase from iOS app store for roughly 10 bucks and then again from mac app store ...
 BUT then I realized ...
 HEY!
-At least it is not a subscription and it is a one-time-cost ... also its developers deserve the payment for their monumental efforts to bring this to life.
+At least it is not a subscription and it is a one-time-cost ... also its developers deserve the payment for their monumental efforts to bring this to life.<details>

 ## Con(s)